Nutrition Management Department

 NST Professional Therapist 7 (including concurrent posts)

-Registered Dietitian specializing in pathophysiological nutrition Five people
+Registered Dietitian specializing in pathophysiological nutrition 6 people

-Pediatric Allergy Educator 1 person (including concurrent posts)
+Pediatric Allergy Educator 2 people (including concurrent positions)

-Registered Registered Dietitian specializing in cancer pathology nutrition 1 person
+Registered Registered Dietitian specializing in cancer pathology nutrition 2 people

 heart failure educator 2 people